cryptodeal/zig-NEAT/README.md

 ### Project is a Work In Progress

-This project is a work in progress and is not yet ready for use.
+This project is a work in progress; expect the API to change.
+For bugs/feature request, please file an issue.

-For the brave few that want to try it out in the meantime, please file issues for any bugs, feature request, or API changes you'd like to see made.

 ## Overview